-- Never run an engine indoors or in a 1. poorly ventilated area.
-Engine exhaust contains carbon monoxide, an odorless, and deadly gas. - Before cleaning, repairing, or inspecting, 2. make certain the blade(s) and all moving parts have stopped.
-Disconnect the spark plug wires and remove the key from the ignition to prevent unintended starting.
+- Never run an engine indoors or in a poorly ventilated area.
+Engine exhaust contains carbon monoxide, an odorless, and deadly gas. - Before cleaning, repairing, or inspecting, make certain the blade(s) and all moving parts have stopped.
+Disconnect the spark plug wires and remove the key from the ignition to prevent unintended starting. - 3.
+Periodically check to make sure the blades come to a complete stop within approximately 7 seconds after operating the blade disengagement control.
+If the blades do not stop within this time frame, your machine should be serviced. - 4.
+Never tamper with the safety interlock system or other safety devices.

-serviced.